Newsprint: Web (width) downsizing

-Newspapers in many other parts of the world, including The Times, The Guardian, and The Independent in the United Kingdom, are also downsizing their broadsheets.

 Manufacturing

 Newsprint is generally made by a mechanical milling process, without the chemical processes that are often used to remove lignin from the pulp.
 The lignin causes the paper to become brittle and yellow when exposed to air or sunlight.
 Traditionally, newsprint was made from fibers extracted from various softwood species of trees (most commonly, spruce, fir, balsam fir or pine).
 However, an increasing percentage of the world's newsprint is made with recycled fibers.

 Sustainability

 There are upper limits on the percentage of the world's newsprint that can be manufactured from recycled fiber.
 For instance, some of the fiber that enters a recycled pulp mill is lost in pulping, due to inefficiencies inherent in the process.
 According to the web site of the U.K. chapter of Friends of the Earth, wood fiber can normally only be recycled up to five times due to damage to the fiber.
 Thus, unless the quantity of newsprint used each year worldwide declines in line with the lost fiber, a certain amount of new (virgin) fiber is required each year globally, even though individual newsprint mills may use 100% recycled fiber.
 Many mills mix fresh fibers along with recycled fibers to promote sustainability.